jpdery/moobile-core-doc/Source/Control/Control.md

 ### shouldAllowState(state) {#shouldAllowState}

 Indicate whether the specified state is applicable to this control.

+Override this method if you wish to limit the states that can be applied to this control.

 Name    | Type   | Description
 ------- | ------ | -----------